Wuziyi616/multi_part_assembly/README.md

 -   We use real part first (w, x, y, z) quaternion in this codebase following [PyTorch3D](https://pytorch3d.org/), while `scipy` use real part last format.
 Please be careful when using the code
 -   For ease of data batching, we always represent rotations as quaternions from the dataloaders.
 However, to build a compatible interface for util functions, model input-output, we wrap the predicted rotations in a `Rotation3D` class, which supports common format conversion and tensor operations.
 See `multi_part_assembly/utils/rotation.py` for detailed definition of it
 -   Other rotation representation we support:
-    -   6D representation: see CVPR'19 [paper](https://zhouyisjtu.github.io/project_rotation/rotation.html).
+    -   6D representation (rotation matrix): see CVPR'19 [paper](https://zhouyisjtu.github.io/project_rotation/rotation.html).
 The predicted `6`-len tensor will be viewed to `(2, 3)`, and the final row is obtained via cross product.
 Then, the 3 vectors will be stacked along `-2`-dim.
 We store `3x3` matrix in our `Rotation3D` object